 The same applies to any significant holder.
 However, any individual seeking to maximize their returns would distribute their sales over time, in other to minimize price impact.

-Miners as at recent produce around 3,600 bitcoins each day.
+Miners as of recently produce around 3,600 bitcoins each day.
 Some portion of the coin they sell to cover up for electricity and other business expenses.

 The daily cost of power for all mining is estimated at around $500,000.